Worklytics/psoxy/README.md

 ### Prereqs
 As of Oct 2021, Psoxy is implemented with Java 11 and built via Maven.
-Infrastructure is provisioned via Terraform, relying on Google Cloud and/or AWS command line tools .
+Infrastructure is provisioned via Terraform, relying on Google Cloud and/or AWS command line tools.
 You will need recent versions of all of the following:

   - git